Your Health Your Safety

 - Employee Testing – Employees with symptoms of COVID-19 and/or possible exposure to COVID-19 individuals are tested to ensure we are quickly identifying and isolating those individuals.
 We want to ensure staff feel as safe as possible in going home to their families.

-- Screenings for Incoming Patients – All patients coming to the hospital are screened for signs of COVID-19 upon entering the facility.
-Depending on the purpose of their visit, departments are notified in order to take any additional protective measures necessary.
-In addition to symptom screenings, patients also are asked risk-related questions about potential exposures, close living or working conditions, or recent travel.
+- Screenings for Incoming Patients – Patients are asked risk-related questions about potential exposures, close living or working conditions, or recent travel.
 Identification of risk factors helps ensure patients are tested if appropriate and/or proper personal protective equipment (PPE) is used.

 - Expanded Frequency of Cleaning – Departments caring for patients have been advised on proper cleaning methods for COVID-19 as well as terminal cleaning processes.
 Environmental Services has ensured products used and processes followed to minimize the risk of cross-contamination & additional shifts have been added to assist in cleaning common areas and high touch surfaces such as door handles and phones.